 Cost of estimated cloud infrastructure

 Once the cost of your current data center is determined, you now need to calculate the estimated cost of cloud infrastructure.
-While cloud pricing can vary depending on the number of factors and can be quite complicated, it depends on your cloud provider to provide the simplified pricing structure that is easier to understand.
+While cloud pricing can vary depending on a number of factors and can be quite complicated, it depends on your cloud provider to provide a simplified pricing structure that is easier to understand.
 Alternatively, you can contact your cloud provider of choice for a quote.

 Cost of cloud migration execution

 Cloud computing is about storing and accessing data, programs, and applications you're using over the internet instead of storing and accessing the same thing from your computer's hard drive.
-Hence, the cost of shifting to the cloud may seem steep but in actual, maintenance of on-premises infrastructure is more expensive than cloud computing in the long run.
-Moreover, cloud computing offers the flexibility to scale services to fit as per company's need and customize applications.
+Hence, the cost of shifting to the cloud may seem steep but in actuality, maintenance of on-premises infrastructure is more expensive than cloud computing in the long run.
+Moreover, cloud computing offers the flexibility to scale services to fit the company's needs and customize applications.

 However, it's important to approach cloud computing adoption for your company with objectivity.
 It is always a good idea to thoroughly look into the pros and cons of cloud computing for your company before making the decision.
 To help you identify great cloud computing opportunities, VEXXHOST can provide you with just the guidance you're looking for.
-At VEXXHOST, a team of cloud computing experts are available to help you in understanding the mechanics- and economics of cloud computing better and what packages are most suitable for your business.
-Request a free trial and speak to a team member today.
+At VEXXHOST, we provide cloud solutions for a multitude of clients worldwide.
+We provide OpenStack-based clouds, including public clouds and dedicated and highly secure private cloud environments, ensuring utmost security and agility.